omarali1997/django-snacks/README.md

 > - Any tests of note?
 `no`

-> - Describe any tests that you did not complete, skipped, etc
+> - Describe any tests

 `Test that home and about url status codes`